uk0/unispectDMAPlugin/README.md

 # UnispectDMAPlugin

-This is a plugin for Unispect!
+This is a plugin for Unispect, using the MemProcFS (PciLeech) Library.

 ## What can you do with it?
 Read memory through your FPGA board without having to run Unispect on your main computer!
 It is as simple as that